peter88213/novelyst/docs/help/export_menu.md

 To import XML data files from another project, use the **Import** command in the **Characters**, **Locations**, or **Items** menu.

 ---

+## Show Plot list

+Show scenes, arcs, plot structure, and plot points.
+This will generate a list-formatted HTML file, and launch your system's web browser for displaying it.

+- The Report is a temporary file, auto-deleted on program exit.
+- If needed, you can have your web browser save or print it.

+---